 1. Customer Success Starts and Ends with the Relationship

 I distinctly remember a feeling of uncertainty on my part during those first few days; after all, ClientSuccess was my first exposure to working in SaaS as a customer success manager.
 It has been awesome to watch the discipline of customer success grow over a few short years.
 Customer success has gone from a new and trendy title, to essential and mainstream for successful SaaS companies.
 In fact, it’s now one of the hottest titles in tech.
+Learn more about implementing customer success in this ebook.

 As a previous marketing professional, my role was to discover the public’s needs and position a product solution to satisfy them.
 I’ve found my new role much like marketing, where I’m currently focused on discovering customer needs and helping them use our software to satisfy them.
 I’ve learned the importance of the building authentic relationships.
 Building relationships of trust is huge in my role as a customer success manager.
 So much so that I’ve learned that customer success starts and ends with the relationship.